zeling595/tp/docs/team/iamgenechua.md

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=iamgenechua&tabRepo=AY2021S1-CS2103-W14-2%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)

 #### Implementation
-* **New user feature**: Add Booking
+* **New user feature**: Add Booking [#51](https://github.com/AY2021S1-CS2103-W14-2/tp/pull/51), [#213](https://github.com/AY2021S1-CS2103-W14-2/tp/pull/213)
-    1. What it does: allows the user to order room services of various types.
-Upon ordering a room service, we will add the cost for the room service to their total bill as well.
+    1. What it does: allows the user to add booking with various parameters tied to the booking.
-    2. Justification: this feature is essential, as room services are part and parcel of hotels - ensuring that guests have an enjoyable stay.
-By enabling this functionality, we allow the receptionist to order and track room services for the guests, and finally charge them the correct amount for their stay.
+    These parameters are the person ID, room ID, start date and end date.
-    3. Highlight: the implementation allows us to easily extend the room services that we offer.
+    2. Justification: this feature is essential, as bookings need to be made to book the room for the hotel's guests so that they can stay at the hotel.
+Without this service, the hotel would not be able to house guests and not be profitable.
-    4. Challenges: this feature required the creation of a new class RoomService, as well as a class in model to track all the room services and tie them to the correct booking.
-There was also the challenge of decoupling the implementation from the Booking class.
+    3. Highlight: the implementation does multiple validation checking of dates, ensuring that the start date is before the end date, and that the dates are not more than 30 nights apart.

 * **New user feature**: Unarchive Booking
     1. What it does: allows the user to archive bookings, so that they can kind of delete a booking with the ability to